wes-chen/build-a-website/lesson-03/README.md

 ### Essential Elements

-- **&lt;body&gt;  ... &lt;/body&gt;** <br/>
-As the name suggests, this is the key HTML element that contains all the other elements that you want to display on the web page.
-All the following elements must be declared inside this tag.

 - **&lt;p&gt; Hello World! &lt;/p&gt;** <br/>
 `p` stands for "paragraph" and will be your bread and butter element.